alexandre-cezar/app_embedded_conversion_tool/README.md

 A script that converts container policies to app embedded policies

 Simply export a container runtime policy that you want to convert into an app-embedded policy and modify the code to look for your specific json file.
 Put the file in the same folder where the script is hosted.
-It will generate an app-embedded policy.
+The script will generate an app-embedded runtime policy as output.